GatlenCulp/gat-typst/docs/manual.typ

 === Quick-maths (v0.2.1)

+*Included in `style` - automatically available.*

 Math shorthand system (powers the operator replacements).

-Automatically enabled via `common` template.
-See section 5 for details.
+See "Important Behavior Changes" section for details.

 === Mannot (v0.3.0)

+*Not included in `style` - import explicitly if needed.*

 Math annotations and labels.